LadyTomi/LITA-Tomi-Project/README.md

 # LITA-Tomi-Project

+### Project Title: Sales Performance Analysis for a Retail Store and Customer Segmentation

+### Project Overview
-This is my my project for Data Analysis with the Incubator Hub.
+This is my project for Data Analysis with the Incubator Hub.